SoftBank raises stake in Yahoo Japan in purchase from Altaba

 SoftBank has been boosting its collaboration with Yahoo Japan, a search-engine company, to strengthen its e-commerce, smartphone services and other businesses.

-The deal, announced Tuesday in a statement from Softbank will raise its stake in Yahoo Japan to 48 percent from about 43 percent.
-The three-way transaction between Altaba, SoftBank and Yahoo Japan will cut Altaba's stake to 27 percent.
+The deal, announced Tuesday in a statement from Softbank, will raise its stake in Yahoo Japan to 48 percent from about 43 percent.
+The three-way transaction between Altaba, SoftBank and Yahoo Japan will cut the stake of Altaba, which was formerly known as Yahoo, to 27 percent.

 SoftBank, a leading Japanese telecommunications company, has financial-technology, ride-booking services, solar energy and the Pepper human-shaped companion robot among its widespread businesses.